How We Reduced Crash Rate By 90% For A Billion Dollar Technology Major

 Read How Customer Experience Improved for 10 Million Users In Just 8 Weeks

 The product head of a leading online business with over $1 Billion in sales, reached out to me for consultation in Q4 2016.
-The crash rate of their business critical mobile app had gone above 10% for every new deployment they were releasing in production.
+The crash rate of their business-critical mobile app had gone above 10% for every new deployment they were released in production.
 The customer reviews had increasingly become negative.
 The product owner was unable to identify the root cause of the problem.

 The mobile app had been live for more than a year.
 The company was continuously enhancing it every two weeks.
 He told me the firm had engaged one of the leading quality assurance (QA) firms and was spending close to $12,000 per month on testing of this app.
 But the team was still not able to control the quality.

 Over last few years, I have come across many firms that are encountering a similar problem with their QA teams, and it is not very difficult to understand the reason.
 The traditional QA models are becoming increasingly irrelevant in the context of a complex and fragmented mobile app landscape!

 In a typical manner, the incumbent QA service provider had deployed 5 full-time staff (FTEs) that had mobile app testing experience as a part of their resume.
 They had also implemented a conventional test automation tool and then waited for things to go right or wrong.
 After all, they had been using the same approach with hundreds of large enterprises and made millions of dollars over the last decade.